CIEHF Fact sheet

 - Collaborative – generating and sharing knowledge and expertise to enhance integrated design.

-Our weekly e-mail communications to members, monthly digital newsletter ‘Think’ and quarterly membership magazine, ‘The Ergonomist’, continue to be platforms for us to share information with members and others on a frequent basis, helping them to keep in touch with developments in the discipline.
+Our weekly email communications to members, monthly digital newsletter ‘Think’ and our quarterly magazine ‘The Ergonomist’, continue to be platforms for us to regularly share information with members and others, helping them to keep in touch with developments in the discipline.
+Members are constantly encouraged to contribute to our publications, to consultations and to our events.